Kenta Kobashi: Pro Wrestling Noah (2000–2013)

+Start in Noah, injury healing (2000–2002)

+Pressure had mounted to Kobashi to perform at his best despite the injuries.
 During this period, Kobashi's knee injuries were beginning to worsen to the point that he desperately needed time off to heal.
 However, he was needed to establish Noah as a viable promotion, and was given a marquee position on the first two shows.
-On August 5, 2000, he teamed with Akiyama to defeat Misawa and Taue in a two out of three falls match in the main event of the promotion's first show, and then lost to Akiyama on the second show the next day (Kobashi legitimately passed out while being captured in Akiyama's "King Crab Lock" submission and was unable to finish the match).
+On August 5, 2000, he teamed with Akiyama to defeat Misawa and Taue in a two out of three falls match in the main event of the promotion's first show.
+Notably, at the show, he had officially donned a new color tone; he had established himself with more darker colors, notably using black trunks, boots and knee-pads, with his trunks having a grey ornamentation.
+He then lost to Akiyama on the second show the next day, with Kobashi passing out while being captured in Akiyama's King Crab Lock submission.
 Noah struggled to organize itself without any titles during this period.
-At the biggest Noah show of the year on December 23, 2000, Kobashi defeated Akiyama, avenging his loss earlier that year.
-Unfortunately for Kobashi the next month his knees finally deteriorated to the point he could no longer work through the pain and he was forced to take 13 months off for healing.
-He went through multiple knee surgeries during this time.
+At the biggest Noah show of the year on December 23, 2000, Kobashi defeated Akiyama, avenging his loss from earlier that year.
+Unfortunately for Kobashi, the next month would see his knees finally deteriorate to the point that he could no longer work through the pain, and was forced to take time off for premeditated healing.

-His return match was on February 24, 2002, and featured Kobashi reforming his pairing with Misawa to face Akiyama and New Japan Pro-Wrestling's (NJPW) Yuji Nagata.
-His knees again gave out on him during the match.
-After taking another five months to recuperate he returned and Noah began to slowly build towards him winning their top prize, the GHC Heavyweight Championship.